Flashlight signaling safety

 Position In Mesmer Prism

-That position does not change the app’s purpose.
-Strobotorch remains a flashlight signaling tool.
-It is not an induction system, a state-shift platform, a hallucination experiment, a wellness device, or a clinical intervention.
+This position does not change the app’s purpose.
+Strobotorch remains a flashlight signaling and diagnostics tool.
+It is not part of Brain Candy, not sponsored by Brain Candy, not a Brain Candy research deliverable, not an induction system, not a state-shift platform, not a hallucination experiment, not a wellness device, and not a clinical intervention.

 Public Repository And License